arch-r45/strataDB/README.md

 ## Get API

 Our Get API takes as input a pointer to the address space of some character *key* and returns a character pointer to the value of that key.
-On success, it returns the pointer the value of the key inserted, it returns a pointer to a char array "Key Does Not Exist" if not.
+On success, it returns a pointer to the value of the key inserted, or on failure, it returns a pointer to a char array "Key Does Not Exist".

 ```c
 char *get(char *key)